AakanshaDhawan/csvimport/README.md

 # csvimport
-store the data to mongo db using any csv file.
+store the data to mongo db using any csv file using node.js .